 Remember, no question is too silly to ask!

 When you are meeting with a photographer to photograph something as important as your wedding you should love their work and feel secure that they are the right fit for you.
+So don’t hesitate to ask about anything you’re unsure about!

 It’s completely free, and should help you a ton when prepping for your big day!